 To get even closer to the possibilities provided by synchronized video recording and EEG at home, we will turn our attention to one current case.
 Its about little Leon, four years old child who is affected by rare genetic disorder.
 He is the youngest known among around six hundred cases worldwide.
 He has been diagnosed with the Syngap Syndrome.

 There are many symptoms of the disease, including severe mental impairment, epilepsy, autism, severe sleep impairment, muscular hypertonia (limb muscles) resulting in motoric problems, impaired speech development, impaired digestion and eating, learning disabilities.

 Leon and his parents have long since become heroes, yet this situation requires modern techniques and methods of treatment that can be crucial in the fight against such a vicious disease.
 Their main goal is to find a cure for a currently incurable genetic disorder!
-This incredible dream is becoming more and more real day by day thanks to the great support received by Sandra, Florian, Leon and Marie in cooperation with AIT Vienna, University of Edinburgh and other institutions from Finland and USA.
+This incredible dream is becoming more and more real day by day thanks to the great support received by Sandra, Florian, Leon and Marie in cooperation with AIT Vienna, University of Edinburgh and other institutions.
 If you would like to help this great cause visit https://leonandfriends.org/english/ for more information.